deliteser112/eclipse-platform-releng-buildtools/docs/admin-tool.md

 Nomulus includes a command-line registry administration tool that is invoked using the `nomulus` command.
-It has the ability to view and change a large number of things in a running domain registry environment, including creating registrars, updating premium and reserved lists, running an EPP command from a given XML file, and performing various backend tasks like re-running RDE if the most recent export failed.
+It has the ability to view and change a large number of things in a running Nomulus environment, including creating registrars, updating premium and reserved lists, running an EPP command from a given XML file, and performing various backend tasks like re-running RDE if the most recent export failed.
 Its code lives inside the tools package